JonasMelchior/JonasMelchior.github.io/_pages/privacypolicy.md

 *   **To facilitate account creation and authentication and otherwise manage user accounts.** We may process your information so you can create and log in to your account, as well as keep your account in working order.

+*   **To deliver and facilitate delivery of services to the user.** We may process your information to provide you with the requested service.

+*   **To enable user-to-user communications.** We may process your information if you choose to use any of our offerings that allow for communication with another user.

 *   **To save or protect an individual's vital interest.** We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm.